 As the above figure shows only Case 1 reaches the desired goals in less than 250 flights per year (155 flights).
 Case 2 takes 336 flights per year where Case 3 takes 660 flights per year to reach the RASCAL goal of \$750,000 per flight.
-The somewhat saw-tooth profile of the cost charts is due to the fact that a new first stage must be purchased every fifty flights per year (A first stage can only fly 50 flights per year for 20 years).
-Every time a new first stage must be purchased there is a cost jump for all three cases (Case 1 the small jump is only due to the pilot, where as in the other cases it is due to the pilot and aircraft.
+The somewhat saw-tooth

 When the second cost goal of RASCAL is analyzed the answer is not as promising.
 Due to the actual payload of 52 lbs calculated in the performance section no case reaches the \$5,000 per pound goal in 250 flights.
 Case 1 takes 594 flights per year, Case 2 takes 1511 flights per year, and Case 3 takes 2490 flights per year to meet the RASCAL cost goal.
 This is of course unreasonable numbers since the demand will never be close to two flights a day, which is the best case scenario for \$5,000 per pound.

-IV.
 Baseline Conclusions:

 After the RASCAL design has been evaluated it has been found to be underperforming and well above the cost numbers quoted as goals.
 The payload is far below the stated performance goal and the costs are far higher than the cost goals.
 The 52 lbs of payload is only 20% of the stated goal of 250 lbs.
 This is well below the goal and the weight of most small satellites.
-The flight rates necessary to reach the two cost goals are summarized in Table 8.
+The flight rates necessary to reach the two cost goals are summarized in Table 9.